28th September 2023

 Reward your dog when they’re being quiet

-By rewarding your dog with a treat of some sort during quiet time will help the associate being quiet with good behavior.
+By rewarding your dog with a treat of some sort during quiet time will help them associate being quiet with good behaviour.
 Howling = no treats.
 Have a small supply of toys or treats on hand for when you want to reward your pup for being quiet - and try not to treat them unless they’ve been silent for 5 seconds or so.
 If your dog starts howling while waiting to be treated, ignore them until they stop.

 Learn to ignore their howls